RaumTheFool/SUNNFOLK-NOMIC/GAME 2/Book of Klaus.md

 ### Common

-- Come to nomic class more than 5 minutes, and less than 1.5 hours, late.
+- Join a nomic session more than 5 minutes, and less than 1.5 hours, late.

 ### Rare